mikeizbicki/ucr-cs100/textbook/tools/xmonad/README.md

 ![](images/terms.png)

 As you can see the terminal fills the screen completely.
-Lets see what happens when run run another terminal.
+Lets see what happens when run another terminal.

 *MOD-SHIFT-N again*